dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-querying.md

     * Replace `{YOUR_ACCESS_URL}` with the appropriate [Access URL](/docs/cloud/about-cloud/regions-ip-addresses) for your region and plan.
 For example, if your multi-tenant region is North America, your endpoint is `https://metadata.cloud.getdbt.com/graphql`.
 If your multi-tenant region is EMEA, your endpoint is `https://metadata.emea.dbt.com/graphql`.

-3. To begin querying the Metadata API, refer to the [query documentation](/docs/dbt-cloud-apis/metadata-querying).

-4. For specific query points, refer to the [schema documentation](/docs/dbt-cloud-apis/metadata-schema-model).
+3. For specific query points, refer to the [schema documentation](/docs/dbt-cloud-apis/metadata-schema-model).

 ## Run queries using HTTP requests